noaa-onms/cinms/modals/_captions.md

 ## Figure App.F.12.15.

 An image from Marine Applied Research and Exploration ([MARE](https://www.maregroup.org/)) about the abundance of sunflower star Pycnopodia helianthoides along seafloor transects.
-Source: [MARE](https://www.maregroup.org/)
+Source: [MARE](https://www.maregroup.org/).

 ## Figure App.F.12.16.

 A figure showing the density of California sheephead inside fished (blue) and unfished (red) marine reserves around the Channel Islands.
-Source: [MARE](https://www.maregroup.org/)
+Source: [MARE](https://www.maregroup.org/).

 ### Details

-Average density (per 100 m2 +/- SE) of California sheephead (_Semicossyphus pulcher_) at fished (blue) and unfished marine reserves (red) surveyed annually in two time periods 2005–2009 and 2014–2015.
+Average density (per 100 m2 +/- SE) of California sheephead (*Semicossyphus pulcher*) at fished (blue) and unfished marine reserves (red) surveyed annually in two time periods 2005–2009 and 2014–2015.
 Density has increased since the baseline period, and the increase was more pronounced inside reserves as compared to fished sites.

 ## Figure App.F.12.17.new

 A map showing the locations of spring season net samples by [CalCOFI](https://calcofi.org/) for use in analyses of abundance and trends in pelagic resources.
 Channel Islands National Marine Sanctuary region (red) includes CalCOFI stations inside and adjacent to CINMS; and Southern California Shelf (yellow) includes all CalCOFI stations over the shelf.
-Figure: A. Thompson/NOAA, [Ben Best/EcoQuants](https://ecoquants.com/)
+Figure credit: A. Thompson/NOAA, [Ben Best/EcoQuants](https://ecoquants.com/).

 ## Figure App.F.12.18

 A figure showing the trends in the average volume of small plankton (tiny, often microscopic creatures floating in the water) collected in the ocean off of Southern California from 1978 to 2015.
-Data source: CalCOFI; Figure: A. Thompson/NOAA
+Data source: CalCOFI; Figure credit: A. Thompson/NOAA.

 ### Details